dedhedzed/discord-rat-arch/README.md

 Discord-RAT is intended for legal and ethical use only.
 The developers and contributors of Discord-RAT are not responsible for any illegal or unethical activities performed using this tool.
 Users of Discord-RAT are solely responsible for their actions and are advised to use the tool for legitimate security testing purposes only.
 Reselling this program as a closed-source binary could have legal consequences, please do not steal the source.

 # License
-Klimt is licensed under the GNU General Public License v3.0.
+Discord-RAT is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.